DETAILED ACTION

 Thus, taken alone, the additional elements do not amount to significantly more than the above-identified judicial exception (the abstract idea).
 Looking at the limitations as an ordered combination adds nothing that is not already present when looking at the elements taken individually.
 For instance, there is no indication that the additional elements, when considered as a whole, reflect an improvement in the functioning of a computer or an improvement to another technology or technical field, apply or use the above-noted judicial exception to effect a particular treatment or prophylaxis for a disease or medical condition, implement/use the above-noted judicial exception with a particular machine or manufacture that is integral to the claim, effect a transformation or reduction of a particular article to a different state or thing, or apply or use the judicial exception in some other meaningful way beyond generally linking the use of the judicial exception to a particular technological environment, such that the claim as a whole is not more than a drafting effort designed to monopolize the exception (see MPEP § 2106.05).
 Their collective functions merely provide conventional computer implementation.

-Claims 2, 4, 12, and 14 are ultimately dependent from Claim(s) 1 and 11 and include all the limitations of Claim(s) 1 and 11.
-Therefore, claim(s) 2, 4, 12, and 14 recite the same abstract idea.
-Claims 2, 4, 12, and 14 describe further limitations regarding the hard rule being devised by the Center for Medicare and Medicaid Services (CMS) and the soft rule not being explicitly devised by the CMS; and dividing a total billed amount for the aggregated flagged one or more claim lines in the moving time window by a total billed amount of the one or more claims associated with the selected healthcare provider in the moving time window.
-These are all just further describing the abstract idea recited in claims 1 and 11, without adding significantly more.
+Claims 2, 12, and 21-30 are ultimately dependent from Claim(s) 1 and 11 and include all the limitations of Claim(s) 1 and 11.
+Therefore, claim(s) 2, 12, and 21-30 recite the same abstract idea.
+Claims 2, 12, and 21-30 describe further limitations regarding the hard rule being devised by the Center for Medicare and Medicaid Services (CMS) and the soft rule not being explicitly devised by the CMS; determining a provider entropy index; generating a phantom billing index by segmenting frequently co-occurring diagnosis codes and procedure codes in claims associated with the selected healthcare provider; creating, at a claim level, sequences of diagnosis codes and procedure codes and randomly permuting the diagnosis codes and procedure codes in the sequences to generate multiple sequences; generating the phantom billing index comprising generating final sequences by distributing a healthcare provider identifier for the selected healthcare provider between every two codes of the multiple sequences; generating the phantom billing index comprising passing the final sequences through a word2vec model to obtain procedure and diagnosis representations in a same embedding space and segmenting the procedure and diagnosis representations to generate clusters of co-occurring procedure codes and diagnosis codes.
+These are all just further describing the abstract idea recited in claims 1 and 11 or “mathematical concepts,” without adding significantly more.

 The claims do not include additional elements that are sufficient to amount to significantly more than the judicial exception.
 As discussed above with respect to integration of the abstract idea into a practical application, the additional elements amount to no more than mere instructions to apply the exception using generic computer components.
 Mere instructions to apply an exception using a generic computer component cannot provide an inventive concept.
 The claims are not patent eligible.